 Release Notes (Web App), 12/21/2018

 – We’ve lowered the size of our web application, which means downloading and browsing should be faster, and easier on people using mobile data.
+Continuous custom web application development is key for us and for you too.

 – The way we load our data (search results, connection information, geolocation) has been adjusted, which means a faster, more responsive app while still respecting user’s bandwidth.